Color-and-Light/pong-clone/README.md

 <b>Controls</b>

-    Player 1 [Left Paddle] uses the W and S keys to move their paddle Player 2 [Right Paddle] uses the up and down arrow keys to move their paddle
+    -Player 1 [Left Paddle] uses the W and S keys to move their paddle -Player 2 [Right Paddle] uses the up and down arrow keys to move their paddle

 <b>Features</b>